PM chairs key all-party meet on G-20, seeks cooperation of everyone | Politics

 - India

-Prime Minister Narendra Modi Monday chaired a meeting of leaders from all parties on India's presidency of the G-20 and sought their cooperation to make it a big success as the government highlighted its year-long programmes to mark the exercise.
+Prime Minister Narendra Modi on Monday chaired a meeting of leaders from all parties on India's presidency of the G-20 and sought their cooperation to make it a big success, while opposition leaders urged him to use the opportunity for the country's benefit.

 G20 or Group of 20 is an intergovernmental forum of the world's major developed and developing economies.